Deal, no deal or new referendum? Here's what might be next for Brexit

 How did we get here?

-In January, the withdrawal agreement that Prime Minister Theresa May spent nearly two years negotiating with the E.U. was widely rejected by lawmakers.
+In January, lawmakers rejected the withdrawal agreement that Prime Minister Theresa May spent almost two years negotiating with the E.U.

 Since then, she’s delayed putting forward another plan.

-Unless a deal is approved by lawmakers, trade between the U.K. and the E.U., which is now seamless, could reduce to a trickle.
+Unless lawmakers approve a deal, trade between the U.K. and the E.U., which is now seamless, could reduce to a trickle.

 What is Labour’s position?

-The opposition party called on Monday for a second referendum on Brexit if Parliament rejects Labour's alternative plan for leaving the E.U.
+The opposition party called Monday for the second referendum on Brexit if Parliament rejects Labour's alternative plan for leaving the E.U.

 Like the Conservatives, the party has pledged to leave the bloc, though it would like a closer relationship with Britain's largest trading partner.

-Until now, Labour has put off calls, including from many of its own lawmakers, to support a second referendum.
-That changed on Monday.
+Until now, Labour has put off calls, including from many of its own lawmakers, to support the second referendum.
+That changed Monday.

 Labour said it would put forward an amendment calling on the government to adopt its Brexit proposals, which would maintain a similar trading relationship to the status quo.